Articles , Glossary

 Digital Agency Landing Page

-Design presenting the natural balance of the components cannot be unnoticed.
-The well-structured layout is one of the core parts of powerful UI.
+A design that presents the natural balance of the components cannot go unnoticed.
+The well-structured layout is one of the core parts of a powerful UI.
 The golden ratio brings harmony into the design and makes the product pleasant for users.
 Don’t be afraid of the mathematical formula.
-It’s not that difficult as it may seem.
-Even more, the golden ratio can help in creating user-friendly digital products which will combine utility and aesthetics.
+It’s not as difficult as it may seem.
+Even more, the golden ratio can help create user-friendly digital products that combine utility and aesthetics.

 Recommended Reading